idvorkin/idvorkin.github.io/_d/2016-3-12-sleight-of-mouth.md

 #### Change frame size

-Changing the size of your persepctive.
+Changing the size of your perspective.
 Will it be a problem in a week, month, year?

 #### Context Reframing